JeremieDemarchez/iCasa_Smartwatch/README.txt

-!!!
-YOU MUST execute following commands for the first build !!! cd dependencies cd osgi-deployment-admin mvn clean install

-To build complete repository, execute mvn install from this directory or you can use the script file build.bat or build.
+To build complete repository, execute mvn install from this directory or you can use the build.bat script file (or build on Linux).

 Prerequisites:
 - install Maven 3.x